dynamite: An R Package for Dynamic Multivariate Panel Models: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:model} we introduce the dynamic multivariate panel model which is the class of models considered in the \pkg{dynamite} package and describe the assumptions made in the package with respect to these models.
 Section~\ref{sec:dynamitepackage} introduces the software package and its core features along with two illustrative examples using a real dataset and a synthetic dataset.
-Sections~\ref{sec:construction} and \ref{sec:fitting} provide a more comprehensive and technical overview on how to define and estimate models using the package, respectively.
+Sections~\ref{sec:construction} and \ref{sec:fitting} provide a more comprehensive and technical overview of how to define and estimate models using the package.
 The use of the model fit objects for prediction is discussed in Section~\ref{sec:prediction}.
-Finally, Section~\ref{sec:summary} provides some concluding remarks.
+Finally, Section~\ref{sec:summary} summarizes our contributions and provides some concluding remarks.